labstreaminglayer/App-Wiimote/README.md

 > ![wiimote-success.png](wiimote-success.png)

-Otherwise the app will keep prompting you to first pair the Wiimote and then confirm with Enter until the bluetooth connection has succeeded.
+Otherwise, the app will keep prompting you to first pair the Wiimote and then confirm with Enter until the bluetooth connection has succeeded.

 > ![wiimote-retry.png](wiimote-retry.png)